OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

   -  *Show save model for bitmap insertion message* – If true then a message will pop-up when user tries to insert a bitmap from a local directory to an unsaved class.

+  -  *Always ask for the dragged component name* – If true then a message will pop-up when user drag & drop the component on the graphical view.

 Line Style
 ~~~~~~~~~~